 Roman pottery specialists gathered at the King’s Centre in Oxford in June for the annual conference of the Study Group for Roman pottery.

 The theme of the meeting was late Roman pottery, though talks were not confined to that topic.
 Paul Booth from Oxford Archaeology began proceedings with an introduction to late Roman Oxfordshire.
 Edward Biddulph, also of Oxford Archaeology, was next with a talk on the later Roman pottery from the roadside settlement at Berryfields in Aylesbury.
 Malcolm Lyne rounded the morning session off with a talk on a late Roman kiln from Canterbury.
 After coffee break, delegates heard about pottery from Southwark, courtesy of PCA’s Enikő Hudák, and Jane Timby then talked about pottery from rural Gloucestershire.
 Isobel Thompson followed with a talk on aspects of regionality in the types and distribution of grog-tempered ware in south-eastern Britain.

 After lunch, there was an opportunity to view pottery assemblages brought by some of the group’s members.
 Attendees were treated to groups of colour-coated wares and white ware mortaria from Oxford-region kiln sites (the original excavator and Oxford industry expert Christopher Young was on hand to answer questions), as well as pottery from west Oxfordshire, the New Forest and elsewhere.
-(The viewing was filmed and a video will be uploaded to the website in due course.)

-The day closed with a talk by Christopher Young on how to put the Oxford industry back on the map and make it relevant to schools and the local community.
+The day closed with a talk by Christopher on how to put the Oxford industry back on the map and make it relevant to schools and the local community.
 The following day, Christopher led a smaller group of Study Group members on a tour of North Leigh Roman villa and the pottery collections at the county museum in Woodstock.